monarcode/float/README.md

-# simple floating bubbles with html and css
+# Simple floating bubbles with html and css